piriya-muaithaisong/Hacking-Note/Active-Directory/AD/Priv.md

 ## Domain Privilege Escalation
 ### Kerberoasting
-The offline cracking technique which crack the hashes of service accounts via TGS --> then use it to create the silver ticket
+The offline cracking technique which crack the hashes of service accounts via TGS
+> TODO what to do next after retrieve the password

 1. Find user accounts used as Service accounts -> Read the service principal name, for this exmaple, we use **MSSQLSvc/dcorp-mgmt.dollarcorp.moneycorp.local**
 ```powershell